the-unrealist/the-unrealist/_drafts/uht-exporters.md

 ```

 ### 3. Add code to the module
 A module must have at least one `UObject` in it to be added to the `.uhtmanifest` file.
 An empty module will not be added to the `.uhtmanifest` file and the custom exporter will not execute.
-For this reason, I added a [placeholder class](https://github.com/the-unrealist/specifier-reference-viewer/blob/main/Source/SpecifierReferenceViewer/Private/Placeholder.h).

 ### 4. Create the C# project
-I created a C# project file named `ReferenceGenerator.ubtplugin.csproj`.
+Create a C# project file named `PluginName.ubtplugin.csproj`.
 It must have the `.ubtplugin.csproj` extension to be detected by UHT.

 This file should be configured to:
 * import `/Engine/Source/Programs/Shared/UnrealEngine.csproj.props`,
 * reference the `EpicGames.Build`, `EpicGames.Core`, `EpicGames.UHT`, and `UnrealBuildTool` assemblies, and
 * output the compiled binaries to `<PROJECT_NAME>/Binaries/DotNET/UnrealBuildTool/Plugins/<PLUGIN_NAME>`.